 There are many factors as to why bath bombs crumble, and here are your answers.
-Your bath bomb mixture may be too dry.
-The molds are not packed with enough of the bath bomb mixture.
-Humidity in the air also plays a huge part.
-Bath bombs crumble for many different reasons and we will discuss them all below. in no time at all, you will be getting your bath bombs perfect.
+Bath bombs crumble because the bath bomb mixture may be too dry or the bath bomb molds are not packed with enough of the bath bomb mixture.
+Humidity in the air also plays a huge part in why bath bombs are crumbling.
+Bath bombs crumble for many different reasons and we will discuss them all below.
+In no time at all, you will be getting your bath bombs perfect!

 Your bath bombs may be crumbling because your bath bomb mixture may be too dry, or not be packed hard enough into the molds.
 If you put your mixture into the molds and don’t press it in really well, then you will get crumbly bath bombs once the mixture is dry.